At Bay Area Marriage and Family Therapy, our goal is to help SAVE people’s marriages and significant relationships.

 As a Marriage and Family Therapist, my specialty is in helping people repair relationships that have been unsatisfying for them.
 It can be a couple battling with trust issues while trying to recover from an affair.
 It can be a parent desperately trying to figure out why his/her child keeps making the same poor decisions.
 Or it can be an intimate relationship that has simply lost its spark over the years.
 My ultimate goal is to help you become the happy person that you deserve to be.

-THE WAY I WORK:
+THE WAY WE WORK:

 Child or Adolescent